The “Free” Services of Natural Gas or Electricity Supply Brokers Aren’t Free

 What Are Energy Broker Charges?

-- Stem from an undisclosed adder to the energy supplier’s actual (& lower) price.
+Energy broker charges stem from an undisclosed adder to the energy supplier’s actual (& lower) price.
+They are also:

-- Are set by the broker at the broker’s discretion.
+- Set by the broker at the broker’s discretion.

-- Are included in the energy supplier’s invoiced price.
+- Included in the energy supplier’s invoiced price.

-- Are funded entirely by the consumer and come out of consumer’s pocket.
+- Funded entirely by the consumer and come out of consumer’s pocket.

-- Are redistributed by the energy supplier to the energy broker after the energy consumer pays the energy supplier’s invoice.
+- Redistributed by the energy supplier to the energy broker after the energy consumer pays the energy supplier’s invoice.

 - Continue for the duration of the contract term.